-The Board believes the presence of one independent director on the board allows for sufficient independent judgement.
+The Board believes the presence of one independent director on the board allows for sufficient independent judgement at this stage of the Company's development.
+The Board will consider the appointment of additional independent directors in coming years.

-Details of meetings held during the year and attendance of the members of the Remuneration & Nominations Committee are disclosed within the Directors' Report of this Annual Report.
+Details of meetings held during the year and attendance of the members at Board meetings are disclosed within the Directors' Report of the Annual Report.